-Since 2018, Creative Carbon Scotland has hosted #GreenArts Day – a digital event to explore and celebrate the work of the community, and share with their audience members and national and international industry peers. #GreenArts Day is an annual event, with the next one planned for Spring 2020.
-However, #GreenArts is year round on Twitter, Instagram and Facebook, and everyone is encouraged to share their green work through using the #GreenArts hashtag.
+Since 2018, Creative Carbon Scotland has hosted #GreenArts Day – a digital event to explore and celebrate the work of the community, and share with their audience members and national and international industry peers. #GreenArts Day is an annual event but #GreenArts is year round on Twitter, Instagram and Facebook, and everyone is encouraged to share their green work through using the #GreenArts hashtag.

 #GreenArts Day is part of the programme of the Green Arts Initiative community.
 Find out more about our conference, community and how to get involved.

 What can you expect from #Green Arts Day?

 - Inspiration and community Member organisations of the Green Arts Initiative will be posting about their work on social media, celebrating their achievements and sharing their plans for the future.

 - The Launch of the Green Arts Initiative Annual Report This report synthesises our members annual reporting on the actions they’ve taken, and the ambitions they have for their environmental sustainability efforts.
 We’ll be live publishing the 2019-20 report as part of #GreenArts Day, sharing their wealth of experience and insight.

 - Examples of Green Arts projects We will release new detailed case studies about work that has been done by members of the Green Arts Initiative this year, adding up to date projects to our already extensive catalogue of case studies.

 - Announcements and News #GreenArts Day is a great moment to announce new initiatives to achieve even more ambition in creating a better, more sustainable Scotland (and world).
 Tune in to catch announcements from Green Arts Initiative members or others.